blqshdi/TryHackMe-Lian-Yu-Walkthrough/README.md

 ## 🔍 Nmap Scan

-Run a full scan to identify open ports and services.
+Run a full scan to identify open ports and services:

 ```bash
 nmap -sC -sV -A 10.48.137.137